Find out what qualifications and criteria you need to meet to be eligible for our Training Programme.

 or an A-level grade B or above (or equivalent) in two of these subjects.
 If you have a Psychology degree (2.1 or above) you will also be eligible to teach in a primary school.

-In addition, we require grade C or above (or equivalent) in GCSE maths, English and one science subject.
+In addition, we require grade C or above (or equivalent) in GCSE maths, English and one core science subject.

 *doesn't include Drama, Dance or Theatrical degrees